cytb/simple-autoreload-server/Options.md

 config
 ---

-load options from specific json before starting server. these options are overwritten by command-line options and function arguments.
+load json as config before starting server. the config overwritten by command-line options and function arguments. all of specified pathes regarded as relative path from config location.
+(function arguments, and command-line parameters as well.)

-the server inform when the config does not exist except for default location.
+the server logs nothing when the default config does not exist.

 |option||
 |:---|:---|